symfony/symfony-docs/components/options_resolver.rst

 ---------------------

 Some values needs to be normalized before you can use them.
 For instance, the ``firstName`` should always start with an uppercase letter.
-To do that, we can write normalizers.
+To do that, you can write normalizers.
 These Closures will be executed after all options are passed and return the normalized value.
 You can configure these normalizers by calling